telosnetwork/telos-docs/docs/nodes/non-bp-nodes/telos-evm-pre-synced-node.md

 * As of this writing (October 8, 2023), the uncompressed data is ~335GB.

 ## Prerequisites:
+* This package assumes you are running Ubuntu Server 22.04.
+No other OS has been tested.
 * Install redis
   * `sudo apt install redis`
 * Install Node Version Manager and install Node version 18 along with pm2 and yarn